tugcekonuklar/account-service/README.md

   - 123456788
   - 123456789

-* Only money transfer endpoint is created as an example.
+* Some account service endpoints are created as example.